BaptisteHubert/mute/Replacing-The-Network-Layer.md

 To adapt the different solutions that we might use in the future, an interface has been used : `network.solution.service` This interface lists what is the key features of the solution we will be using.
 Sending data, joining a network...
 Then, the solution we use are adapted to fit the functions and the variables defined in the interface aforementioned.
+There is also a class that was created : `network.solution.services.functions` that holds generic functions

 **Adding function**
 One interesting function that was thought over was the ability to leave the network by user-action.
 Before, for testing purpose, we were cutting the signaling server down to test the behavior of the app when offline.
 Now, there is an added button in the details section where you can leave/join depending on the state of your current connection.